sharpdigital/asFamous/README.md

 >◣
 >
 > __getBounds()__
-> Reqursive function returning a rectangle of a space occupied by its children. (test stage)
+> Recursive function returning a rectangle of a space occupied by its children. (test stage)
 >
 > Returns:
 > ◦  A rectangle eg. `{x:0, y:0, width:100, height:100}`